igvteam/igv/docs/igvtools_readme.txt

 Options:

-  -z num       Specifies the maximum zoom level to precompute.
+  -z, --maxZoom num       Specifies the maximum zoom level to precompute.

-  -w num       The window size over which coverage is averaged.
+  -w, --windowSize num       The window size over which coverage is averaged.
 Defaults
                to 25 bp.

-  -e num       The read or feature is extended by the specified distance
+  -e, --extFactor num       The read or feature is extended by the specified distance
                in bp prior to counting.
 This option is useful for chip-seq and rna-seq applications.
 The value is generally set to the average fragment length of the library.

-  -f  list     A comma delimited list specifying window functions to use
+  -f, --windowFunctions  list     A comma delimited list specifying window functions to use
                when reducing the data to precomputed tiles.
 Possible values are  min, max,  mean, median, p2, p10, p90, and p98.
                The "p" values represent percentile, so p2=2nd percentile, etc.
+  --strands [arg] By default, counting is combined among both strands.
+                This setting outputs the count for each strand separately.
+                Legal argument values are 'read' or 'first'.
+                'read' Separates count by 'read' strand, 'first' uses the first in pair strand" --bases		Count the occurrence of each base (A,G,C,T,N).
+Takes no arguments

+  --query [querystring]	Only count a specific region.
+Query string has syntax <chr>:<start>-<end>. e.g. chr1:100-1000.
+Input file must be indexed.

+  --minMapQuality [mqual]	Set the minimum mapping quality of reads to include.
+Default is 0.
+  --includeDuplicates 	 Include duplicate alignments in count.
+Default false.
+                If this flag is included, duplicates are counted.
+Takes no arguments

 Notes: